Job Details

 - Only applicants with relevant, demonstrated experience will be considered for interviews, as the role requires a strong foundation in its responsibilities.

-- Applicants must also be able to commit to the full academic year appointment, including the weeks leading up to spring commencement.
+- Applicants must also be able work consistently, including the weeks leading up to spring commencement.

 Position Overview:

-Under the direction of LWG staff, the Assistant will help develop and manage content across platforms, prepare outreach materials, and ensure the gallery’s exhibitions and programs are visible to both campus and broader audiences.
-The student will work closely with the director and curator and other Mac staff as appropriate, and will never be expected to make decisions without support.
+Under the direction of LWG staff, the OEA will help develop and manage content across platforms, prepare outreach materials, and ensure the gallery’s exhibitions and programs are visible to both campus and broader audiences.
+The student will work closely with the Heather Everhart and other LWG/Mac staff as appropriate, and will never be expected to make decisions without support.
 Monthly planning meetings will guide the work.

 Job Requirements